MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 "echoconfig" as more preferred (i.e. smaller SvcFieldPriority) than those without, in order to maximize the likelihood that ECHO will be used in the absence of an active adversary.

-## Relation to ECHOConfig Extensions

-The TLS ECHOConfig structure {{!ECHO}} supports adding arbitrary parameters via extensions.
-That extension mechanism SHOULD NOT be used for any parameter that might influence a client's connection properties.
-In particular, any SVCB parameter other than "echoconfig" that affects the TLS ClientHello is directed at the encrypted inner ClientHello when ECHO is in use.

 # Interaction with other standards